7 Basics of Working Social Media Content Marketing Strategy

 So, we advise you to keep in mind these formulas.
 It will ease the content creation process for you.

 After you get an idea of what posts to create, move to the calendar itself.
 You should post consistently to build loyal and long-lasting relationships with followers.
+You can use Google Sheets or special social media tools to keep your content organized.

 By looking at your competitors, you might have an idea of which days are better for posting.
 Yet, you can experiment with the quantity and see what’s working for you.